jd-13/rollingShutterSimulator/README.md

 The script produces mp4 files, and can also produce a jpg of the full effect.

+(For those interested, the above demo was created from: https://pixabay.com/en/videos/ferris-wheel-fair-night-2122/)

 # Setup
 Before beginning, please note that I have only spent an hour or so working on this so far, so there will be bugs and rough edges.